anmarphy/anmarphy/README.md

 ### Hi there 👋
 I am a Statistician and Physicist from Colombia.
 With spirit of solving tough problems using data science to put truly transformative solutions and make impactful data-driven decisions.
-I am interesed in AI!
+I am interesed in AI and Machine Learning!

 - 🔭 I’m currently working as Data Scientist in a Global Talent Acquisition Department.
 - 🌱 I’m currently learning tensorflow and keras!